A Better Future for Children's Mental Health

 This is another case where effective parent-led treatment could have improved Tali’s anxiety and family wellbeing—but Medicare’s current rules blocked access.

-For further details and evidence - of all of the above - go to "full Brief"
+For further details and evidence - of all of the above - go to "Full Brief"

 What does this look like in real life?

 Jack (8) attends therapy for trauma symptoms from past family violence.
-His mother, Susan, has already used her two permitted parent sessions but needs to speak privately with the psychologist about new safety concerns.
+His mother, Susan, has already used her two permitted parent sessions but needs to speak privately with the child mental health worker about new safety concerns.
 Unable to afford a private session, she brings Jack along and, in front of him, discloses that her new partner has been violent and that she fears he might hurt Jack.
 She adds that she thinks Jack should be placed in care, as he’s “too much” for her.

-Good news!
 There is a low or nil cost solution to all of the above.

 All of the problems above could be solved if Medicare rules were changed to allow - when agreed upon by caregivers and the child's mental health professional - a child's 10 rebatable annual sessions to be used for parent directed treatment during parent only sessions - instead of only being able to be used for child directed treatment.

-Furthermore, if child mental health professionals were able to provide parent directed treatment - it would be likely to result in larger and faster treatment effects - which would ultimately reduce mental health and other societal care costs.
 In fact, there has been some UK based economic analysis directly addressing this question.
-A recent study , found there was a 96% probability that a parent directed CBT therapy (without the child present) was more cost effective than a therapy program which included the child (and parent together) (Creswell et al., 2017).
+A recent study found there was a 96% probability that a parent directed CBT therapy (without the child present) was more cost effective than a therapy program which included the child (and parent together) (Creswell et al., 2017).

 What now?